Database connections

 Rolling back a push

 DataMaker tracks every push as a run, with the IDs of inserted rows.
-From the run detail page you can rollback — DataMaker deletes the rows it inserted (matching by the key you pushed under).
+From the run detail page you can rollback, and DataMaker deletes the rows it inserted (matching by the key you pushed under).
 Rollback is best-effort; if downstream triggers / cascades have modified the rows, the delete may need a manual override.

 Auth providers